I don’t know about you, but I find moving to a new home takes adjustments especially if the new place will be a whole new environment.

 If you were unable to take him to the vet before moving, take him to a vet as soon as possible after you’ve moved to the new place.

-To find out how to have a successful trip to your local dog park, take a look at our article here
+Here’s how to have a successful trip to your local dog park

-For information on how to bring your pet with you on vacation, read our article on it here
+We’ve got lots of information for you on how to bring your pet with you on vacation

 Magnus is a therapy dog.
-He’s also an excellent personal trainer to his owner, Brian Benson.
-Read Magnus’s story here
+He’s also an excellent personal trainer to his owner, Brian Benson